Learning how to start a WordPress blog can be both fun and profitable.

 It supports the new Gutenberg editor (we’ll talk about that in the Create Your First Post section) and looks great.

 Premium WordPress Themes

-Premium WordPress themes cost a little bit, but there are many benefits to going that route, at least with the ones I use and recommend:
+A premium WordPress theme will cost a little bit, but there are many benefits to going that route.
+The premium themes I use and recommend are:

 - And much more…